 Easy Derby Pie Recipe

 Pisula also gives a little insight into her favorite part about the recipe."What I like most about the pie is that it is so easy to make," she raves, noting that you don't even need a mixer to make it.
 She adds that it's also "really tasty — almost like a nutty chocolate chip cookie in pie form."
-Give fruit pies a break and opt for this unique and delicious derby pie instead.
+Give fruit pies a break and opt for this unique and delicious derby pie instead — it would make the perfect sweet treat to serve at a Kentucky Derby watch party.

 Gather the ingredients for easy derby pie